Auguste Texier

-Auguste Texier (born 10 April 1851 in L'Île-Saint-Denis, died after 1918) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
+Auguste Texier (10 April 1851 - 28 February 1936) was a French sailor who represented his country at the 1900 Summer Olympics in Meulan, France.
 With François Texier as helmsman and fellow crewmembers Jean-Baptiste Charcot and Robert Linzeler, Texier took the 2nd place in first race of the 0 to 0.5 ton and finished 2nd in the second race.
 With François Texier he finished 8th in the 0.5 to 1 ton.
 Also with Texier he took part in the 1 to 2 ton.
 They finished 7th in the first race and 6th in the second race.
+He was born in L'Île-Saint-Denis.